Skill Demand Index

 The median required depth is L3.
 Most roles expect intermediate competency — independent work without supervision.

-The most common pairings are Stakeholder Management, Bachelor's Degree, Data Analysis, Marketing Strategy, Customer Success.
+The most common pairings are Bachelor's Degree, Stakeholder Management, Data Analysis, Communication Skills, Analytical Skills.
 Strengthening these alongside Program Management improves your fit across more positions.

-Top roles: Other, Marketing, Operations, HR / Recruiting.
-Other positions have the highest demand at 41% of all Program Management jobs.
+Top roles: Other, Marketing, Data Analysis, Operations.
+Other positions have the highest demand at 45% of all Program Management jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.